-Check out all the must-see sights that this incredible city has to offer.
+Check out all the must-see sights in London, they’re each incredible to say the least.

 My first stop in Europe this summer was London.
 I jam-packed my 3 days with all the must-see sights that this incredible city has to offer.
 Check them out:

 Camden Market is a huge outdoor market made up of over 200 stalls of artisan crafts and gourmet food.
 The market is open everyday from 9:30 a.m. though 6 p.m.
 If you get the chance, try to visit Camden Market on a Sunday when it is bustling with people.

 Hyde Park is one of the greatest parks in the world.
 There are many attractions include The Serpentine Bridge, the Joy of Life fountain, the Achilles statue, and Diana Memorial Fountain.
 Many events are hosted in the park during the summer time.
 During the winter, there is ice skating from November to January.
 In addition to these great sights, the park is a great place to enjoy a picnic, bike the 1.5 mile long walkway, or people watch.

 This gorgeous palace was home to Princess Diana.
 It is full of over 300 years of history.
 The architecture is breathtaking.
 The Court Dress collection is also on display.
 Make sure to not miss the gardens.
 They are lush and peaceful.

 This is the the Queen’s official home in London.
 You can tour the 19 State Rooms inside the palace from July to September.
 However, you must purchase tickets beforehand as they sell out.
 Try to visit the palace during the Changing of the Guard.
 The schedule can be viewed here